 From the way we are marking the Goods we feel confident you will find every Department bristling with lower prices than can be obtained elsewhere.
 We have made large purchases under the market value.
-When we buy a Bargain we never consider how much will it bring, but how little we can afford to sell it at.
+When we buy a Bargain we never consider how much will it bring, but how little we can afford to

 Owing to the advance in Cotton all Mills have advanced their prices.
-We bought heavily before the advance and can quote you- Cotton Checks 4;o, Heavy Drilling 6c, Indigo Blue, Red and Fancy Prints at 4c and 5c.
-Big line Ladies' Dress Skirts at prices from 90c up; those at \$1.99 we call special attention to.
-Same Goods sold elsewhere at \$2.5) to \$3.00.
-We closed out this lot and give you advantage.
-Come early and make Our line of Ladies' Capes contains some real values, which will be sure
+We bought heavily before the advance and can quote you- Cotton Checks 44c, Heavy Drilling 6c, Indigo Blue, Red and Fancy Prints at 4c and 5c.
+Big line Ladies' Dress Skirts at prices from 90c up; those \$\frac{1}{2}\$1.99 we call special attention to.
+Same Goods sold elsewhere at \$2.50 to \$3.00.
+We closed out this let and give you advantage.
+Come early and make

+Our line of Ladies' Capes contains some real values, which will be sure to interest you.